BACKGROUND TO THE RAINBOW FLAG AWARD CLASSROOM

 ACTUALISING: Now that we have usualised LGBT+ people and lives, we now have scope to explore these identities in greater detail and with specific focus, in lessons that sit within your PSHE curriculum.
 We would call these types of lessons LGBT+ specific, crucial for ensuring children and young people understand the world that they actually live in, and for many, giving them the language to describe, understand, and be proud of, who they actually are.

-The Rainbow Flag Award partner organisations are thrilled to have the blessing of Sue Sanders and Schools OUT UK, to offer a legacy to The Classroom, by developing and building on their great work, and offering you LGBT+ inclusive and LGBT+ specific lessons here.
+The Rainbow Flag Award partner organisations are thrilled to have the blessing of Sue Sanders and Schools OUT UK, to offer a complimentary website to The Classroom, by developing and building on their great work, and offering you LGBT+ inclusive and LGBT+ specific lessons here, in The Rainbow Flag Award Classroom.